skielred/snwflk/README.md

 * Click on the Stylish icon.
 * Click on "Manage installed styles" (Chrome) or "Manage styles" (Firefox).
 * Click on "Write New Style"
-* Name it "Snowflake whatever"

 ### How to install this style

-* Name the Style anything you want, but something easy to recognise like *Snowflake* would be good.
+* Name the Style anything you want, but something easy to recognise like *snwflk* would be good.
-* Paste the text from `snowflake whatever.css` for the theme you use into the textbox.
+* Paste the text from `snwflk*.css` for the theme you use into the textbox.

 #### Chrome